-Following our Golden Rules helps our school to be a happy, safe and exciting place in which people can learn, play, work and grow together.
+Following our Golden Rules helps our school to be a happy, safe and exciting place in which children, staff, governors, parents and visitors can learn, play, work and grow together.

-- We respect each other’s feelings, beliefs, ideas and belongings.
+- We respect each other by sharing and being gentle.

-- We respect God’s world and try to look after our environment and the creatures that live in it.
+- We respect God’s world by caring for our environment, community and the creatures that live in it.

 Why do we have our Golden Rules?

 At Culgaith CE School we believe that it is really important to have our Golden Rules so that people know how to behave well and so that they understand what is expected of them.

 The Golden Rules were made by the children, staff, parents/carers and governors of our school and they are reviewed regularly.